Life imitates art—or is it the other way around? In Hood River, it’s both.

 Coined as “the friendliest restaurant in town,” Bette’s Place is famous for their gigantic, homemade cinnamon rolls.
 If you’re set on grabbing and going, you can even pre-order your pastries online!

-Take in the local art by embarking on the Hood River Art Walk.
-The first destination begins at 301 Gallery (at 11am), then expect weaving to and fro 22 varying sculptures (the outdoor gallery fluxes according to which pieces are donated by artists).
+Take in the local art by embarking on the Hood River BIG ART Walking Tour.
+Begin at 301 Gallery and then expect weaving to and fro to 22 varying sculptures downtown and near the waterfront.
 Be sure to swing by Art on Oak for even more diverse art made here in the Gorge.

 An Artist About Town

 After lunch or brunch, head over to Frame Gallery for even more local art displays.
 Continuing your self-guided art tour, head down the road until you reach Columbia Center for the Arts.
 A hub for local talent, the center curates an impressive collection of new, as well as seasoned artwork.

 Now that you’ve appeased your cultural appetite, it’s time to delight in culinary creations.
 Head to Celilo for farm-to-table cuisine and a huge selection of local brews and wine.
 Plus, you’ll be continuing on your art tour as this special eatery showcases murals by the late Gorge painter, Ellen Dittebrandt.

 “Being here taught me that I’m a pretty different painter than everybody else here.
 There’s not a single sighting of Mt.
 Hood in my work.
 But even abstract landscapes come from somewhere.
 Even as an abstract painter, I’ve found my place here in the community, there’s still a strong shared experience with painters who are more literal.
 It’s a special collaboration I’ve really enjoyed.”